johnnyb1694/automation/README.md

-# automation
+# Scripts in relation to 'Automate the Boring Stuff' (ATBS)

-Collection of scripts from Al Sweigart's ATBS
+Collection of scripts from Al Sweigart's ATBS.